tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics301/02_Rpackage.md

+!!! note "TIPS"

+    For new projects, it's recommended to use the latest version, R/4.4.1, as it comes with the most comprehensive set of installed packages (1300+).

+    For older scripts, either those you created some time ago or inherited from a colleague, be mindful of the R version and `libPaths()` used in those scripts.
+Do not run it without paying attention to the version.

 ## Bioconductor

 [Bioconductor](https://bioconductor.org/) is both an open source project and repository for R packages related to the analysis of biological data, primarily bioinformatics and computational biology, and as such it is a great place to search for -omics packages and pipelines.

 **Do not run the belew code to install bioconductor core packages**

 We have pre-installed bioconductor core packages for users.
-You do not need to run the below command to re-install it.

 ```
 if (!require("BiocManager", quietly = TRUE))